NeuroAssassin/Toxic-Cogs/README.md

 ## Bugs and Help
 For bugs, contact me at Neuro Assassin#4779 <@473541068378341376>.
 It would be best though to join my support server, where other people could help you too.
 You can find the invite button at the top of this file.

+## Helpful Libraries
+[PrettyTable](https://pypi.org/project/PrettyTable/) is helpful for the SQL cog.
+It makes the showing of the data much nicer, neater and more comprehendable.

 ## Required Libraries
 [Matplotlib](https://pypi.org/project/matplotlib/) and [pytz](https://pypi.org/project/pytz/) are required for the commandchart cog.